mayerprog/balance-manager-api/README.md

 ## Important onfiguration

 - SQL configuration is located in init-db.sql file
-- In file database.js put your db configuration: host, user, password.
+- In the file database.js put your db configuration: host, user, password.
 Database name is balance_db (check init-db.sql for more information).

 ## Tecnologies